AaronHero03/pathfinding-animator/README.md

 The experiments conducted in the original work can now be easily reproduced, with the added capability of saving each intermediate frame to create a complete visual animation of the search process.

 The main focus of this fork is to implement the printing mechanism to save every intermediate step, allowing users to generate high-quality MP4 or GIF animations directly from the python script.

-## How to use

-This code relies on the osmnx library and standard Python animation libraries (e.g., matplotlib.animation).
-Please refer to the osmnx documentation for installation instructions and detailed usage guidelines.

 ## Installation